callmegreg-demo-org/reusable-security-workflows/README.md

 _Notable features:_
 - Only run applicable jobs
 - Applicable CodeQL languages are automatically detected and set
-- Each job is configured to fail on any `medium` severity or higher alerts
+- Where possible, jobs are configured to fail on any `medium` severity or higher alerts
 - The caller workflow can specify their java version

 ## Continuous Integration - Flexible